rexarski/box2box/README.md

-# box2box: a repository of sports analytics experiments (mostly) with R
+# box2box: a repository of sports analytics experiments

+You can find some of the data sources [here](http://rqiu.georgetown.domains/02-gather.html).

 ### Expected goals timeline, field shots and player contributions